tuquet/navigo/docs/guide/quick-start.md

 ## Manually

 To create a workflow manually:
-1. Open the Automa dashboard by clicking the Automa icon on the top right.
+1. Open the Navigo dashboard by clicking the Navigo icon on the top right.
 2. Click the "New workflow" button and input the name and description for the workflow.
 3. And open the workflow that you just created.